awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + `blockPublicAcls`: `true`
 + `restrictPublicBuckets`: `true`

-This control checks whether the following public access block settings are configured at the account level:
+This control checks whether the following Amazon S3 public access block settings are configured at the account level:
 + `ignorePublicAcls`: `true`
 + `blockPublicPolicy`: `true`
 + `blockPublicAcls`: `true`
 + `restrictPublicBuckets`: `true`

-S3 Block Public Access is designed to provide controls across an entire AWS account or at the individual S3 bucket level to ensure that objects never have public access\.
+Amazon S3 public access block is designed to provide controls across an entire AWS account or at the individual S3 bucket level to ensure that objects never have public access\.
 Public access is granted to buckets and objects through access control lists \(ACLs\), bucket policies, or both\.

-Unless you intend to have your S3 buckets be publicly accessible, you should configure the account level S3 block public access feature\.
+Unless you intend to have your S3 buckets be publicly accessible, you should configure the account level Amazon S3 Block Public Access feature\.

 To learn more, see [Using Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service Developer Guide*\.

+**Note**
+This control is not supported in Middle East \(Bahrain\)\.

 ### Remediation<a name="s3-1-remediation"></a>